The Weaving Process

 Before you can begin weaving you need to wind your warp.
 This is done using a warping board or a warping mill.
 The warp threads are the lengthwise threads of the piece to be woven.
 The width of your finished piece and the sett of your yarn (the number of threads per inch) determines the number of warp threads you will need.

 A cotton tea towel usually has 20-30 ends per inch (epi).
-You would need to wind a warp of 600 threads to make a 20″ wide towel.
+A warp of 600 threads will make a 20" wide towel.